Background and activities

 - (2017) Optical skin assessment based on spectral reflectance estimation and Monte Carlo simulation.
 Proceedings of SPIE, the International Society for Optical Engineering. vol. 10057.

-- (2014) Evaluation and comparison of multispectral imaging systems.
-Final program and proceedings (Color and Imaging Conference). vol. 2014-January (January).
+- (2017) Evaluation of gradient operators for hyperspectral image processing.
+Final program and proceedings (Color and Imaging Conference). vol. 2017 (25).